fajarhidayad/simple-cart-app-react/README.md

-# Getting Started with Create React App
+# Getting Started Simple Shopping Cart App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app was build for Javan React Test

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install all necessary dependancies

 ### `npm start`